leoreh/slutsky_fepsp/README.md

 Compensates for small inaccuracies in the manual markings by jittering in time the markers closer to the peak.<br>
 Allows removal or inversion of individual traces. <br>
 Provides easy navigation between all channels and intensities.<br>
-In 'fast mode', only the highest intensity per channel will be presented by default.<br>
+In 'fast mode', only the highest intensity per channel will be automatically presented.<br>
-Saves markings as a struct with four cells: start and peak for individual and average traces.<br>
+Saves markings as a struct with four cells: start and peak for individual and averaged traces.<br>
 Updates traces according to the changes done in the GUI.<br>

 <img src="Analysis/Graphics/markings.png" width=750 ><br>

 #### fepsp_analyse
-Calculate slope and amplitude for the individual and average traces.<br>
+Calculates slope and amplitude for the individual and averaged traces.<br>
 Allows user to determine the area for slope calculation.<br>
-Outputs results as struct.
+Outputs results as a struct.

 #### fepsp_summaryPlot
 Summary plot of the results.<br>